hack-the-crisis-web/htc-web/src/pages/faq/index.md

     textContent: >
       Please read the participant agreement and code of conduct to get to know the terms and conditions more closely.
+  - title: Where do we upload the prototype?
+    image: ''
+    ctaText: ''
+    ctaLink: ''
+    textContent: Guaana links will become available prior to prototype submissions.
+  - title: How do we present our prototype?
+    image: ''
+    ctaText: ''
+    ctaLink: ''
+    textContent: >-
+      Teams need to upload a video demo (to youtube, vimeo or any other openly accessible video platform) of the prototype explaining what the problem is being solved and how, what the impact is and proof of concept.
+If it’s an app or service, a link to the deployed build is a bonus.
+  - title: When is the deadline to upload our prototype?
+    image: ''
+    ctaText: ''
+    ctaLink: ''
+    textContent: See the Agenda page as the deadlines may change.
+  - title: How refined does the prototype have to be?
+    image: ''
+    ctaText: ''
+    ctaLink: ''
+    textContent: >-
+      It’s a two day hackathon.
+No need to over do things that you will not have time to present or are not vital to functionality.
+We don’t want to see registration forms, log ins etc. Don’t build out the whole product or service.
+Core mechanics are the value.
+Focus on that.
+Use existing stacks, design resources, etc and build a working prototype not mockups.
+  - title: How do we do the checkpoints with the team mentor?
+    image: ''
+    ctaText: ''
+    ctaLink: ''
+    textContent: >-
+      Use zoom, hangouts, skype, jit.si or any other url-accessible video conference service.
+Take a minute to get to know the service beforehand so you don’t waste any valuable time during the checkpoint.
+  - title: Can our team get a private Slack channel?
+    image: ''
+    ctaText: ''
+    ctaLink: ''
+    textContent: Yes.
+Do it yourself once accepted and inside your track workplace.
 ---